CaffeinatedWill/caffeinatedwill.github.io/about.md

 - Cybersecurity &amp; non-profit enthusaist currently building the penetration &amp; red team practices at a large financial institution

-- Used to use the handle of @Quickbreach, have since retired it  g
+- Used to use the handle of @Quickbreach, have since retired it

 - OSCP &amp; CISSP